researchart/rose/guidance.md

        - README.md: introductoriry notes on the artifact and, eprhaps, tutorials on how to use it.
            [Example1](https://gist.github.com/fvcproductions/1bfc2d4aecb01a834b46).
            [Example2](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3).
+     - Those files are added to a subdirectory of the submissions directory in the repo.
+     - Commit those changes (in your branch) back to Github

+3. _Pull request_ issue a pull request to the master branch of the repo
+4. Watch for help requests from authors (in the issue devoted to your submission)
+5. Then leave the reviewers alone during their review period.
+Note that track chairs will delete your comments during this period (so reviewers can reflect on your submission without your distractions).
+6. Once your submission's issues are labelled _AuthorComment_, feel free to interact extensively with the reviewers.

 <br clear=all><img   width=400 align=right src="https://stockx.imgix.net/products/streetwear/Supreme-Directors-Chair-Red.jpg?fit=fill&bg=FFFFFF&w=700&h=500&auto=format,compress&q=90&dpr=2&trim=color&updated_at=1553192445">